AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_global_mute.md

 This method mutes a specified user in one-to-one chats, chat groups, or chat rooms.
 After a successful method call, this user can no longer send messages in one-to-one chats, chat groups, or chat rooms, depending on your settings in the request parameter.

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request

 ```http